Raiizer08/creal/README.md

 Grab Riot Games

+And the goal is to develop an antivirus capable of detecting this program.
 ***********************************************************************************
 This tool is for educational purposes only.
 It is coded for you to see how your files are simply stolen and how to take action.